 Resources can be updated, deleted, and modified in an orderly, controlled and predictable fashion, in effect applying version control to the AWS infrastructure as code done for software code

-CloudFormation Template is an architectural diagram, in JSON format, and Stack is the end result of that diagram, which is actually provisioned
+CloudFormation Template is an architectural diagram, in JSON or YAML format, and Stack is the end result of that diagram, which is actually provisioned

 template can be used to set up the resources consistently and repeatedly over and over across multiple regions and consists of